JohriLab/Bvalcalc/_sources/guides/sweepfinder2.rst.txt

         --positions chr1_positions.csv \
         --out chr1_bvalues.csv

-This will save the B-values for your list of chromosome 1 positions (chr1_positions.csv) to chr1_bvalues.csv.
+This will save the B-values for the provided chromosome 1 positions to ``chr1_bvalues.csv``.

-Now, using awk we can pull out positions for a single chromosome and reformat it to the SF2 B-value format
+Now, using awk we can pull out positions for a single chromosome and reformat it to the **SF2** B-value format

 .. code-block:: bash